JeffreyYijiWang/15-466-f25-base5/README.md

 Screen Shot:
 ![Screen Shot](image.png)
+This is what I would want the game to be represented, the lines are just old computer typeboarder faces.

 How To Play:
 Each player that joins the server will be assigned a player object that is displayed in the top right of the screen.
 Players are seperated into two teams which take turns to create one strand on the board/line of code or overwrite another teams moved.